Takealot Group

-Takealot (officially Takealot Group) is a South African e-commerce company, owned by major mass-media corporation, Naspers.
+Takealot (officially Takealot Group) is a South African e-commerce company founded in 2011, and owned by major mass media corporation, Naspers.

 Headquartered in Cape Town's Foreshore area, the company operates numerous divisions, including takealot.com, South Africa's largest online retailer.'

-In 2024, Takealot contributed 12.3% to parent company Naspers' overall revenue.
-While takelot.com became profitable in 2024, Takealot Group as a whole has set a profitability goal of 2026.
+In 2024, Takealot contributed 12.3% to parent company Naspers' overall revenue, and in 2026, takelot.com comprised around 92% of Takealot Group's total revenue.
+While takelot.com became profitable in 2024, Takealot Group as a whole set a profitability goal of 2026.
+In June 2026, the group met its goal, reporting it had achieved full-year earnings before tax profitability for the first time.

 History

 In October 2010, former MWEB CEO Kim Reid and US-based investment firm Tiger Global Management acquired existing South African ecommerce business Take2, renaming it takealot.com.
 Takealot.com was officially launched to the public in June 2011.

-In 2014, Takealot launched an on-demand food delivery service after acquiring Mr Delivery (rebranded Mr D) and Superbalist.com, a fashion e-tailer which later was acquired by a South African consortium of retail and private equity investors, led by Blank Canvas Capital on September 1, 2024.
+In 2014, Takealot launched an on-demand food delivery service after acquiring Mr Delivery (rebranded Mr D) and Superbalist, which at the time was South Africa’s largest online fashion retailer.

 In the same year, Takealot announced that a merger would take place with then-major South African online retailer, Kalahari.com.
 The merger was successfully completed in May 2015, with South African mass media company Naspers acquiring a 46.5% shareholding in Takealot, for a sum of R1.2 billion.

 In 2018, Naspers increased its shareholding in Takealot to 96%.

-After 13 years, takealot.com reported profitability in 2024.
+After 13 years, the takealot.com e-commerce site reported profitability in 2024.
+Food delivery service Mr D had also achieved profitability at this time, however the Takealot Group as a whole was still making a loss.

+In September 2024, Takealot sold online fashion retail site Superbalist to a South African consortium of retail and private equity investors, led by Blank Canvas Capital.

 In May 2024, Takealot launched an optional subscription service with two tiers called TakealotMORE, somewhat akin to Amazon Prime.

 In September 2025, Takealot announced the launch of its business-to-business (B2B) service, Takealot for Business.

 In October 2025, Takealot announced plans to open a new depot inside Inospace’s Powder Mill Park in Ndabeni, Cape Town.
 Launching on 15 January 2026, the depot is part of major renovations to the overall site, which is set to become Cape Town’s first e-commerce logistics park.